RESOStandards/reso-certification-help/README.md

 <br />

-Data Dictionary Reports for organizations with more than one data provider contain a dropdown at the top left of the report for switching between them.
+If the organization has multiple data providers, a dropdown is available for switching between them.

 <br />